This is a short story about a silent young man.

 After having the mare drink from the river, Thomas was ready to saddle up.
 Everything, including his rifle and his stirrups, remained intact.
 He stepped upon a large rock to help him land on the saddle.
 It was a slow and painful climb, but he made it up and sat with relative comfort.
 The boy clicked his boot heels to both sides of the horse and she walked.

 There was a short period of travel along the river, but the duo made it back to camp where Thomas was able to get off his horse and eat some walnuts that he had saved.
 Then he took his loyal mare’s saddle off, hobbled her, and wrapped her in a horse blanket.
 Looking at the black-haired beauty’s dark eyes, he felt a sense of calm that was unlike any other.
 He knew that rattlesnake bites were usually harmless to a horse.
 So he left her alone.

-While the boy sat next to the campfire, he thought about his life’s incomplete mission and what compelled him to come to the wilderness.
+While the young man sat next to the campfire, he thought about his life’s incomplete mission and what compelled him to come to the wilderness.
 He chuckled aloud as he realized that every man must eventually face a call to the wild–or forever be restless in a pursuit for meaning and adventure.
 But this was his new home and thus where his heart would remain for an indefinite amount of time.
-He looked back up at the stars in the sky and finally recognized the constellations, as he recalled his father had taught them to him when they camped together.
+He looked back up at the stars in the sky and finally recognized the constellations, as he recalled a wise old man had taught them to him during a beautiful night back home.
 He wondered when he would physically recover so he could try big game hunting again.
 He then grabbed his harmonica and blew a mellow tune that brought back a feeling of somewhere he had been before, of which he had no recollection.
 He stopped when he heard a pack of Mexican wolves howling and yelping off in the distance.
 The boy smirked and let out another chuckle–perhaps in acknowledgment of his tremendous fortune.